Paranoid2droid/cv/index.md

 Besides the projects concerning on DSP implementation I am doing in work hours, I also has a mania for computer music and creative coding.
 I'm now scratching up [my Github page](https://github.com/Paranoid2droid) to share my ChucK codes, MAX/MSP projects ,and other whatever things I built.

 I'm also a bedroom music maker!
 I've released a few EPs and albums with my bandmates or in my own name.
-Check [my Soundcloud page](https://soundcloud.com/paranoid2droid) to see my works!
+Check [my Soundcloud page](https://soundcloud.com/paranoid2droid) to hear my works!

 One more thing, I am selected as an AMBASSADOR on [Kadenze](https://www.kadenze.com/), which is an amazing place for learn and make all kinds of cool stuff.
 Meet me [there](https://www.kadenze.com/users/zhe-zhang)!